 When you’re inserting your frames into a tangential extractor, take care to balance them out.
 If necessary, use empty frames to fill the spaces in between.
 The method of extraction is much the same as the standard, but tangential extractors use the specialized 50-100-50 formula.

 Begin by removing 50 percent of the honey on one side of your frame.
 Turn it over and remove all the honey from the reverse side.
 Then switch back and pull the remaining honey from the frame.
-This is to prevent too much weight on either side damaging your frames when the machine gets to work.
+This is to prevent too much weight on either side from damaging your frames when the machine gets to work.

 If your honey harvest is small, a manual extractor will suit you just fine and could potentially save you some money.
 The only drawback is that you have to use manual labor to operate them.
 This won’t be too tedious if you’re producing honey casually or infrequently.